cvet/fonline/CONTRIBUTING.md

 ## Features

 If you feel confident enough to add a whole new feature then contact with me by email `cvet@tut.by` and we discuss the best way of how we can achieve it.
+As start point of needed features and bugfixes you can check at [Work in progress section in main readme](https://fonline.ru/#work-in-progress).